 After 22 years of private integrative practice, I took a leap of faith and joined the Osher Clinical Center at Brigham and Women’s Hospital full time, closing my practices in 2017.
 It was time to focus my efforts on advancing integrative patient care through education and research.

 I have had the pleasure of working collaboratively with Carolyn Bernstein, MD, the author of “The Migraine Brain,” for about 2 years.
+I love being the go-to chiropractor for migraines.

 Question 3: Do you experience migraine?